epics-containers/dev-e7/README.md

 Click "Reopen in a Container" when prompted.

+By default the workspace will contain a single folder ``.devcontainer``.
+If needed edit these files to alter the developer container and choose ``Rebuild Container``.

 ## Adopting updates

 You are free to make changes to the workspace files.
 You can re-adopt updates with